awsdocs/amazon-connect-admin-guide/doc_source/connect-contact-attributes.md

 ### Checking Attribute Values in a Check Contact Attributes Block<a name="check-contact-attrib-block"></a>

 When you include a **Check contact attributes** block in a contact flow, it checks the value of the attribute you specify\.
 You then add a condition to compare the value of the attribute to, such as "greater than" or "contains\."
 For each condition you add, an output branch is added to the block\.
 You can then route the contact based on the conditions by connecting the output branch for the condition to the next block in the contact flow\.
-For example, you can check the current number of calls in a queue, then route the call to the queue if the active calls are fewer than 5\.
-You can also route the call to another different queue if the number of active calls is more than 5\.
+For example, you can check the current number of customers in a queue, then route the contact to the queue if the active contacts are fewer than 5\.
+You can also route the contact to another different queue if the number of active contacts is more than 5\.
 You can use whichever metrics or attributes you want to make routing decisions as appropriate for your needs\.
-The following procedure describes how to check for the number of contacts in a queue and then route the call to a queue that has fewer than 5 active contacts in it\.
+The following procedure describes how to check for the number of contacts in a queue and then route the contact to a queue that has fewer than 5 active contacts in it\.

-### Using a Check contact attributes block to route a call to a queue
+### Using a Check contact attributes block to route a contact to a queue

 1. In Amazon Connect, choose **Routing**, **Contact flows**\.